TheoreticalEcology/dispersionTest/README.md

 Simulations were done sequentially with the scripts in "code_simulations".

-Results were stored in "data"
+Results were stored in "data".

 Results and figures were created with the scrips in "code_results" and figures were saved in "figures".